 Short-term Care: Rehospitalizations

-This indicates the number of times residents are rehospitalized per thousand days of short-term patient care.
-There is generally a correlation between reduced hospitalizations and a nursing homes short-term rehabilitation performance.
+This is the number of times residents are rehospitalized per thousand days of short-term patient care.
+There is a correlation between avoiding hospitalizations and the quality of rehabilitation services.

 Short-term Care: ER Visits

 In Farmington Presbyterian Manor, 13.27 Percentage of Patients

 This tells you the number of emergency room visits per thousand days of short-term care.